On this page

 Simulating iOS on Windows isn’t easy.
 Apple limits its development tools, so you can only use tools like Xcode and the iOS Simulator on macOS.

-• Xcode only works on macOS – You can’t install Xcode on a Windows PC, which means you miss out on the iOS Simulator that comes with it.
+- Xcode only works on macOS – You can’t install Xcode on a Windows PC, which means you miss out on the iOS Simulator that comes with it.

-• Limited features – Most Windows simulators just mimic the user interface.
+- Limited features – Most Windows simulators just mimic the user interface.
 They can’t emulate how an app interacts with hardware like GPS, cameras, or fingerprint scanners.

-• Legal issues – Many unofficial options, including virtual machines, break Apple’s End User License Agreement (EULA), which makes them not ideal for developing apps for the App Store or working in teams.
+- Legal issues – Many unofficial options, including virtual machines, break Apple’s End User License Agreement (EULA), which makes them not ideal for developing apps for the App Store or working in teams.

-3 Ways to Simulate iOS on Windows
+3 Ways to Run an iOS Simulator on Windows

 To run iOS on a Windows computer, you can: